Brunch & Batter

 Malted milk hot chocolate in a grey mug with whipped cream and snowman marshmallows.

 I'm throwing out all my hot chocolate mixes.
 Yep- I said it.
-It's a bold statement, but it's so easy to make hot chocolate at home, why would I open a sad packet of questionable ingredients?
+It's a bold statement, but it's so easy to make hot chocolate at home; why would I open a sad packet of questionable ingredients?
 My milk deserves better!

-What you need to make this hot chocolate
+• What to serve with hot chocolate

 Just a few ingredients are needed to transform your next cup of hot chocolate into a cozy mug of happiness.